hpe-dev-incubator/hpe-dev-portal/content/blog/sir-hackington-rides-again.md

 I’ve only scratched the surface of everything that will be going on at the event.
 I hear there’s going to be a couple of really cool surprises in the booth as well (did someone mention hoodies?), so come on by and check things out.

-It feels like such a long time since we’ve had the opportunity to meet in person.
+It feels like such a long time since we’ve had the chance to meet in person.
 I’m really excited about this opportunity.
 For those of you attending in person, remember to wear your mask.
 If you need an extra, we’ll have some over in the HPE booth.
 And for those of you attending online, don’t forget to visit the [HPE DEV Hack Shack](https://hackshack.hpedev.io/) and check out what’s being offered there as well.